mikenguyen13/data_analysis/24-ANOVA.Rmd

 | $(\alpha \beta)_{ij}$ (Interaction effects) | $(a-1)(b-1)$ (due to two constraints)           |
 +---------------------------------------------+-------------------------------------------------+

+: Parameter Count in Two-Way ANOVA with Interaction

 Thus, the total number of parameters:

 $$